What does this AWS Solution do?

-This Solutions Implementation helps you control your AWS resource cost by configuring start and stop schedules for their Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Relational Database Service (Amazon RDS) instances.
+The Instance Scheduler on AWS solution helps you control your AWS resource cost by configuring start and stop schedules for your Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Relational Database Service (Amazon RDS) instances.

 Cross-account instance scheduling